kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 It's possible you may see a _Misplaced Views_ warning and see something like this in which the stars label has stretched beyond the bounds of the view:
 ![bordered width=96%](images/06-stars-label-weirdly-stretched_640x85.png)

-Sometimes Xcode may temporarily show a warning or position the stack view incorrectly, but the warning will go away as you make other updates.
-So you can normally ignore these and they will go away.
+Sometimes Xcode may temporarily show a warning or position the stack view incorrectly, but the warning will disappear as you make other updates.
+You can usually safely ignore these.

-But if this annoys you and you'd like to fix it immediately, you can sort of nudge the stack view by either moving its frame by one point and back or temporarily changing some property on the stack view.
+However, to fix it immediately, you can persuade the stack view to re-layout either by moving its frame by one point and back or temporarily changing one of its layout properties.

 To demonstrate this, change the **Alignment** from **Fill** to **Top** and then back to **Fill**.
 You'll now see the stars label positioned correctly:
 ![bordered width=96%](images/07-change-alignment-to-top-and-back_640x85.png)